ENERGY TRANSITION SKILLS PROJECT

 About the Project:

 As the world moves towards a more sustainable energy future, the employment demand in clean energy-related jobs is predicted to grow.
 With more than half of the global population under the age of 30, young people must be included in the energy transition workforce to bridge labour shortfalls and ensure decent jobs for youth.
-As such, the project aims to answer the following key research question:
+As such, the project is guided by the following key research question:

 How can energy actors align with the needs and aspirations of young people to meet the energy transition’s workforce demands?

-The Energy Transition Skills Project explores this question through two components:
+The Energy Transition Skills Project explored this question through two components:

-- Consulting key stakeholders in energy and labour such as energy companies, labour organizations, governments, and educational institutions to see whether the aspirations of young people align with the anticipated needs of the energy transition.
+2. Consultations with key stakeholders in energy and labour, such as energy companies, labour organizations, governments, and educational institutions, to gather feedback on the survey results and to understand industry perspectives on youth skills development in the energy transition.

 Get Involved